 And on crime, 58 percent favor Trump’s handling to 35 percent for Biden.

 West Virginia likely voters say they favor Capito over Swearingen, 53 percent to 33 percent.
-Another 5 percent said they support David Moran, a Libertarian candidate for president.
+Another 5 percent said they support David Moran, a Libertarian candidate for Senate.
 And 9 percent said they’re not sure.

 “She’s got a 20-point lead,” Repass said of Capito.